Low Cash Mode is a registered mark of The PNC Financial Services Group, Inc.

 With an intentional focus on the success and growth of minority-owned businesses, PNC’s Minority Business Development Group (MBDG), delivers products, solutions and resources that advance financial wellness for emerging minority businesses.
 The MBDG helps prepare these businesses for effective growth and development by leveraging innovative technology and financial solutions to empower, educate and accelerate their success.

-In alignment with our Community Benefits Plan, we committed to increase spending with diverse suppliers by a minimum of 20 percent.
+In alignment with our Community Benefits Plan, we commit to increase spending with diverse suppliers by a minimum of 20 percent by 2025.

 For more information about the MBDG and the tools and resources it offers, visit Small Business.